composercoder/welbex-task/README.md

-#  Table of Running Events
+#  Table of Running Races

 A simple table that fetches events' data from database with filter available.